-Also known as the Woodrow Wilson International Center for Scholars.
-Looks into issues like environmental security and peacebuilding, sustainable development and climate resilience, as well as population and environmental dynamic.
-Hence, acts as a “non-partisan policy forum for tackling global issues through independent research and open dialogue to inform actionable ideas for the policy community.”
+It looks into issues like environmental security and peacebuilding, sustainable development and climate resilience, as well as population and environmental dynamic.
+Hence, it acts as a “non-partisan policy forum for tackling global issues through independent research and open dialogue to inform actionable ideas for the policy community.”
+It was Chartered by Congress, and is also known as the Woodrow Wilson International Center for Scholars.

 Major Projects and Initiatives: